grpc/grpc.github.io/content/docs/guides/concepts.md

 - Server streaming RPCs where the client sends a request to the server and gets a stream to read a sequence of messages back.
-The client reads from the returned stream until there are no more messages.
+The client reads from the returned stream until there are no more messages. gRPC guarantees message ordering within an individual RPC call.

 ```
 rpc LotsOfReplies(HelloRequest) returns (stream HelloResponse){